 Figure 2.1.4 Coil topology of a real-time MPI scanner (left) and an illustration of the field-free point (FFP) (blue, right).

 Objectives: MPI has the potential to become the modality of choice for applications requiring fast dynamic imaging.
 Our goal in this area is to develop applications for this new real-time high-resolution and non-invasive modality.
 Beyond this development, ongoing research addresses the basic technology underlying MPI.
 The geometric and physical design of coil arrangements, field generation and composition of the magnetic fields is part of this research.
 Fields are composed of strong static gradient fields and oscillating fields.
 The specific design will influence signal-to-noise ratio, resolution and acquisition speed.
 Recently, it was shown that MPI is capable of acquiring 2D as well as 3D data in real-time with a frame rate of 46 frames per second for a 3D imaging volume of 1 x 2 x 2 cm3.
-However, currently the acquired data is stored on permanent memory and reconstruction is performed offline.
+However, the acquired data is currently stored on permanent memory and reconstruction is performed offline.
 In order to provide the images online, a fast reliable signal processing chain must be developed.
 Due to the high bandwidth of 3D MPI data, real-time signal processing is very challenging.
 The signal processing chain consists of raw data preprocessing, a spectral decomposition of the acquired signal, removing of undesired frequency components as well as the reconstruction process, which involves solving a very large linear system.
 Finally, the reconstructed images must be visualized by an appropriate rendering method.